adventure in python

 A file hours is created, and must remain in the same directory where you run adventure to be found and used.

 I bypassed the password challenge code that comes after the above sequence.
 It seems unnecessary in this day of single user machines, but can always be put back in place.
+Of course, you could argue that there is similarly no need for tracking prime time hours, but you have to accommodate nostalgia, too.
 After modifying hours, the game exits.
-It will restart with the new hours.
+The new hours are used when run next.

 I added a new command RESUMe so that you can resume after a SUSPEnd.
 Originally, after a suspend it was up to the player to save a copy of the long obsolete magnetic core memory image.
 Even though the program now saves game state to a file, I left the CORE IMAGE message in for old times' sake and a smile.